 A couple summers ago I vended at a local craft show in Liberty Village.
 It was hosted by Toronto Art Crawl, and sponsored by Cirque du Soleil Luzia.
 I was so excited for this event, it was my first craft show, and put in so much time toward preparing!
 In retrospect, I feel I actually over prepared for an art show held in an area that did not actually suit my style.
-As a result, my sales were pretty lousy (Note to artists, be wary of craft shows in condo neighbourhoods- your work might not suit their particular styles…heh.
+As a result, my sales were pretty lousy (Note to artists, be wary of craft shows in condo neighbourhoods if it’s not your usual market or niche….
 But I still had a great time and I got to meet many other local artist who had tips of their own that I can now pass along.

 For any artists looking to vend at their first craft show, here are some tips to prepare you for the event, and also help you choose what events you should apply for.
 I’ll also be writing a list of craft show supplies in a separate post.
 Stay tuned